trimou/trimness/README.md

 ## How does it work?

-Our business is to render templates.
+Trimness's business is to render templates.
 There are two ways to send a "render request" to trimness.

 1. HTTP endpoints